page1/CSC-575/README.md

 # Introduction
 This project explores 3 different methods of predicting user rankings of jokes based on data provided at http://eigentaste.berkeley.edu/dataset/.
 (The data folder of the Repo Contains the working copy of jokes and user ratings.)

+# Demo and walk through
+Check out the youtube for a demo run and other conversations on the program. https://youtu.be/6Twmvd9UrLA

 # Quick Start

 1. Open RStudio